AlexeyMatveev686/office-js-api/Slide/ApiRun/Methods/Copy.md

 ## Example

-This example reates a copy of the run.
+This example creates a copy of the run.

 ```javascript
 builder.CreateFile("pptx");